 The Washington Post also reports the Bush administration is considering a plan to drop reconciliation efforts with Sunni groups and instead prioritize relations with the Shiite and Kurdish groups who dominate Iraq’s government.
-Insiders call the proposal the "eighty percent" solution because it would effectively abandon the five million Sunnis who comprise twenty-percent of Iraq’s population.
+Insiders call the proposal the "eighty percent" solution because it would effectively abandon the 5 million Sunnis who comprise 20 percent of Iraq’s population.

-Meanwhile in Baghdad, an estimated two thousand people demonstrated Thursday against the arrest of a pregnant Iraqi woman by US troops.
-The woman — Adhraa Hussein Awdas — was reportedly taken from her home in western Baghdad.
+Meanwhile in Baghdad, an estimated 2,000 people demonstrated Thursday against the arrest of a pregnant Iraqi woman by U.S. troops.
+The woman, Adhraa Hussein Awdas, was reportedly taken from her home in western Baghdad.
 The marchers issued violent threats and called on the Iraqi government to ban the arrest of Iraqi women by foreign soldiers.

-Unidentified rally speaker: "Our honour is very precious and we demand the U.S. forces release our sister who was arrested in al-Baqriyah and we want them to release her today.
-We swear by God if they dont we will all be terrorists against America."
+Unidentified rally speaker: "Our honor is very precious, and we demand the U.S. forces release our sister who was arrested in al-Baqriyah, and we want them to release her today.
+We swear, by God, if they don’t, we will all be terrorists against America."

 Demonstrators said three people were later wounded when Iraqi troops opened fire on their protest.

 In other Iraq news, the Iraqi government has announced it will prosecute journalists who fail to correct stories the Iraqi government decides are incorrect.
 Iraq’s Interior Ministry has established a new unit to monitor journalists and their news coverage.